UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/waves/SHM.md

 x(t) = \cos(\omega_0\,t)
 ```

-We say this system presents <b>Simple Harmonic Motion (SHM)</b>, because it represents the simplest kind of harmonic
+We say this system presents **Simple Harmonic Motion (SHM)**, because it represents the simplest kind of harmonic
 (also called oscillating or repetitive) motion that we can have.
 We put energy into the system by extending the spring
 (which is a form of potential energy $E_k = \frac{1}{2}kx^2$) and then this is converted into kinetic energy and then back into potential
 (this time as gravitational potential energy) as the mass oscillates up and down.
 What is truly stunning about this system is that SHM can be